Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Blood clotting disorders, acute—Should not be used in patients with these conditions.

-A nurse or other trained health professional will give you polidocanol in a hospital. polidocanol is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you polidocanol in a hospital.
+It is given through a needle placed into one of your veins.

-polidocanol may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor or nurse right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after receiving polidocanol.
+Polidocanol may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor or nurse right away if you have a rash, itching, hoarseness, trouble with breathing or swallowing, or any swelling of your hands, face, or mouth after receiving polidocanol.

-Wear compression stockings or support hose on the treated legs continuously for 2 to 3 days or for 5 to 7 days, and for 2 to 3 weeks during daytime.
+Wear compression stockings or a support hose on the treated leg(s) continuously for 2 to 3 days or for 5 to 7 days, and for 2 to 3 weeks during daytime.
 This would help prevent formation of blood clots.

-It is recommended for you to walk for 15 to 20 minutes immediately after the treatment and daily for the next few days, unless your doctor tells you otherwise.
+It is recommended that you walk for 10 to 20 minutes for Varithena® or 15 to 20 minutes for Asclera® immediately after the treatment and daily for the next few days, unless your doctor tells you otherwise.

-Avoid heavy exercise, sunbathing, long plane flights, and hot baths or sauna for 2 to 3 days after receiving polidocanol.
+Avoid heavy exercise, sunbathing, long plane flights, and hot baths or saunas for 2 to 3 days for Asclera® or 1 week for Varithena® after you receive polidocanol.
+Do not spend long periods of time being inactive (including long car rides) for 1 month after Varithena® treatment.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.